Outdoor Dining In Alexandria: Our Roundup of the Best Places in Town

 Daniel O’Connells, 112 King Street

 Old Town’s authentic Irish restaurant and pub features a fabulous rooftop deck.
-Check it out for weekday happy hour (with drink specials and $3 off all starters) from 3-7 pm or Sunday brunch.
-Bring the kids Monday – Wednesday evenings and enjoy a free kids meal (ages 10 and under) with the purchase of an adult dinner, including Irish staples like fish and chips, Corned Beef & Cabbage, or Shepherd’s Pie.
+Check it out for weekday happy hour (with drink specials and $3 off on select starters) from 3-6 pm or Saturday and Sunday brunch from 10 am – 3 pm.
+Enjoy classic Irish staples like fish and chips, Corned Beef & Cabbage, or Shepherd’s Pie.
 O’Connells offers a wide range of international beers and offers a great lineup of sports to watch (for other great places in Alexandria to watch sports, click here).

 Landini Brothers, 115 King Street